Chrissy Teigen, John Legend suffer pregnancy loss, post heartbreaking message

 Teigen thanked everyone for their prayers, writing "On this darkest of days, we will grieve, we will cry our eyes out.
 But we will hug and love each other harder and get through it."

 Teigen has been open and honest about her struggles with infertility.
-She previously said she hopes her honesty and openness is empowering to other women facing the same struggle.
+She previously said she hopes her honesty and openness are empowering to other women facing the same struggle.